 3. Empty the pail into your green cart

-When your pail is full, tie off the bag and drop it into your green cart.
-Add yard waste (bagged or unbagged) to the green cart too.
+When your pail is full, put it into your green cart.

-Important: Always fill your green cart first.
-Use paper yard waste bags for yard waste that doesn't fit inside the cart.
+Always fill your green cart first.
+Yard waste can be put loose inside the cart.

 Green Cart tips